Villa Marina, Isle of Man

-The Villa Marina is an entertainment venue in Douglas, Isle of Man, which forms part of the wider VillaGaiety complex.
+The Villa Marina is an entertainment venue in Douglas, Isle of Man, which forms part of the wider Villa-Gaiety complex.
 It is located on Harris Promenade, looking out onto Douglas Bay, and comprises the Royal Hall, Broadway Cinema, Promenade Suite, Colonnade Suite, Dragon's Castle and the Villa Marina Gardens.
-The architect was Alban Jones, whose design was chosen in an open competition judged by Professor Adshead of Liverpool University.
+The architect was Alban Jones, whose design was chosen in an open competition judged by Professor Stanley Adshead of Liverpool University.

+Prof. Adshead was an eminent designer of entertainment buildings for seaside resorts, his work including:

+the Royal Victoria Pavilion, Ramsgate; the Worthing Lido; the Pavilion Theatre and Worthing Pier.